Chapter 14 : Progression

 Alanna laughed.
 “I know,” she said.
 “Speaking of which, all of this is distracting me from my essay.”
 She flailed her hands for emphasis.
 “So let’s stop talking now.”

 Luckily, we all finished without having to stay up until three in the morning, so in Potions the next morning my Memory Potion was average instead of horrid.
-At the end of class, as I threw Advanced Potion-Making into my bag and Mandy was gathering up the last remaining debris from the desk, the Marauders walked by our table.
+At the end of class, as I threw Advanced Potion-Making into my bag and Mandy was gathering up the last remaining debris from the desk, James and Sirius walked by our table, Peter and Remus trailing behind them.

-“This is your Memory Potion?” asked Sirius obnoxiously, peering into the cauldron on my desk and wrinkling his nose.
+“What happened to your potion?” asked James obnoxiously, peering into the cauldron on my desk and wrinkling his nose.

 “You tried your own potion in class?”
 Mandy asked, raising an eyebrow.

-“No, all I had to do was just look at it and my memory was improved instantly,” he said with a grin.
+“All I had to do was look at it and my memory was improved instantly,” said James.

 “I see,” I said.
 “What an interesting ability.
 Too bad it won’t come in handy if we study Ageing Potions.
 You’ll be fifty by the end of class.”